 - Last month’s rate of 6.3 percent is the lowest the rate has been since May 2007.

 This graph below tracks the unemployment rate among young adults and the workforce generally over the last decade.
-It also highlights the weak jobs market President Obama inherited from the Great Recession and the slow recovery through his administration. the Recession (yellow area) officially began in December 2007, over a year before Obama took office and continued for at least six months into his presidency.
-The green indicates an overlap of both the recession and the Obama administration (remember how yellow and blue make green?).
+It also highlights the weak jobs market President Obama inherited from the Great Recession and the slow recovery through his administration.
+The Recession (dotted area) officially began in December 2007, over a year before Obama took office (blue shading) and continued for at least six months into his presidency.
 Starting with the recovery in June 2009, the unemployment rate for young adults steadily declined to last month’s historic low.

 Taking a closer look at the most recent unemployment rates for December of last year, we see that despite overall gains, that young African Americans still suffer from the highest unemployment rates, double the rate overall, at ten percent.
 Young Latino adults also have higher rates at 7.3 percent.
 Young Asian or Pacific Islander adults had the lowest unemployment rates at 2.7 percent.